Gallicchio-Lab/openmm-atmmetaforce-plugin/README.md

 ## Requirements

 OpenMM 7.5.0 or later.
 Tested with OpenMM 7.5.0.

+Only the Reference and OpenCL platforms are currently supported.
+CUDA support will be added in the near future through OpenMM's Common Compute platform.

 ## License